 Home Assistant Blue

 Home Assistant Blue is a ready-to-use device that makes it easy to run Home Assistant, a popular open-source home automation platform.
 It is based on the ODROID-N2+, a powerful little computer that is specifically designed for home automation.
-Home Assistant Blue comes pre-installed with Home Assistant and all the necessary software, so you can start using it right away.
+It comes with Home Assistant pre-installed and all the necessary software, so you can start using it right away.

 Home Assistant Yellow